Cooke Town: G. H. Cooke

 G. H. Cooke, Esq., MC, ICS served as the Collector and President of the Bangalore Civil and Military Station Municipal Commission from 1928 to 1934.
 He was also the president of the Bangalore Club between 1931-1933.
 Cooke was also among the 'Fellowship of Baldwins', who supported the Baldwin Boys' High School.
 In 1933, G. H. Cooke served as the Inspector of Schools, for Bangalore and Coorg.

 Location

-Cooke Town is surrounded by the neighbourhoods of Fraser Town, Cox Town, Pottery Town, Richards Town, and Benson Town, which are similar in that they were all pre-independence parts of the erstwhile Bangalore Civil and Military Station of the Madras Presidency.
+Cooke Town is surrounded by the neighbourhoods of Pulakeshi Nagara, Sarvagnanagara, Pottery Town, Richards Town, and Kadamba Nagara, which are similar in that they were all pre-independence parts of the erstwhile Bangalore Civil and Military Station of the Madras Presidency.
 The townscape being easily distinguishable from that of the Bangalore Pete and South and West Bangalore, which was under the erstwhile Mysore State.

 People and culture

 The Bangalore Cantonment has a large Tamil population.
 They trace their ancestry to the large number of Tamil soldiers, suppliers and workers who were brought into the Bangalore Civil and Military Station, by the British Army, after the fall of Tippu Sultan.
 Cooke Town is also home to expats, foreign students from the Middle East and Africa.
 The suburb is home to Pentecostal Churches, and also includes a Korean Jehovah’s Witnesses congregation.
 A wide range of cuisines such as French, Vietnamese, Lebanese, Syrian, etc. are available in Cooke Town A study by Colliers International indicated that Cooke Town was the second costliest suburb in Bangalore, with an average apartment with 3 bedrooms (3BHK), costing between INR 30-60 million (USD 450,000 to 1 million).